-Livestock including cattle, sheep, pigs and goats will eat young Giant Hogweed depleting the energy resources in the roots until the plants die.
-However apart from grazing by pigs, the roots are left undamaged and grazing is needed for up to 5 years to achieve control.
-In order to minimise any risk to the livestock, it is advisable to use animals with the most pigmentation in their skin, that is dark coloured animals and/or those with more hair.
+Livestock, including cattle, sheep, pigs and goats, will eat young giant hogweed, depleting the energy resources in the roots until the plants die.
+However, apart from grazing by pigs, the roots are left undamaged and grazing is needed for up to 5 years and considerably more for larger infestations, to achieve control.
+In order to minimise any risk to the livestock, it is advisable to use animals with the most pigmentation in their skin - i.e. dark coloured animals - and/or those with more hair.

-Grazing could be of particular relevance in rural situations where there is no urgency to remove the Giant Hogweed straightaway and the area concerned is relatively large.
+Grazing could be of particular relevance in rural situations where there is no urgency to remove the giant hogweed straightaway and the area concerned is relatively large.